AdaCore/spark2014/lrm/source/packages.rst

    declaration occurs at the beginning of the visible part of P. This implicit declaration requires completion.

 #.
-Each ``state_name`` occurring in an Abstract_State aspect declares
+If a generic unit includes an Abstract_State aspect, the state
-   a state abstraction entity.
-If a generic unit includes an Abstract_State aspect, the state abstractions implicitly generated by different instantiations of the generic unit refer to distinct abstract state entities (but all have the same defining_identifier).
+   abstractions implicitly generated by different instantiations of the generic unit refer to distinct state abstraction entities (but all have the same defining_identifier).

 #.
 [A state abstraction shall only be named in contexts where this is
    explicitly permitted (e.g., as part of a Globals aspect